 - A vapor barrier is installed over the excavated trench and the floor is re-cemented to its original level over the Free-Flow drainage, exerting pressure against the wall, adding stability to the foundation walls

 - A submersible sump pump is installed in each sump pit to discharge the water collected through the drains.
 Then the water is discharged away from your home and foundation

 The trained, licensed and insured technicians of Cary’s Crawl Space and Basement Technologies complete each project to the satisfaction of our great clients.
 Read our testimonials and find out more about our Lifetime Warranty and how you can have a home with clean air today!

 Contact Cary’s Top Choice for Basement Waterproofing

-Call our office at 919-847-7072 or complete the online contact form to learn more about how you can benefit from a sealed and fully encapsulated Cary basement.
+Call our office at 919-847-7072 or complete the online contact form to learn more about how you can benefit from a sealed and fully encapsulated crawl space and basement..
 Our team is available to conduct a free, no obligation estimate of your Cary homes basement or crawl space.
 We will provide a customized report detailing the scope of the work required, so you can be sure to make the best decision for your home and budget.